 Qi Managed Services

-In October 2020 Centre for London and 18 other organisations published an open letter calling on the government to support the rollout of micromobility vehicles – e-scooters, e-cargo bikes and e-bikes – across the capital.
+In October 2020, together with 18 other organisations we published an open letter calling on the government to support the rollout of micromobility vehicles – e-scooters, e-cargo bikes and e-bikes – across the capital.

 While we need to socially distance, public transport capacity will remain under intense pressure.
 Overlapping this crisis is the climate emergency.